 The total net costs incurred were £10.4m lower than the original budget.
-This reduction arose both from targeting savings and from the re-profiling of activity into future years to reflect the latest Programme schedule.
-Further detail is contained within our Strategic Report at pages 14-27 and within the Financial Statements at pages 62-81.
+This reduction arose both from targeting savings and from the reprofiling of activity into future years to reflect the latest Programme schedule.
+Further detail is contained within our Strategic Report and within the Financial Statements.